EuclidProtocol/docs/docs/Architecture Overview/General.md

 To keep liquidity decentralized, Euclid unifies liquidity **virtually** in its Virtual Settlement Layer.
 Euclid's VSL is a layer-1 blockchain with instant finality where all liquidity across the blockchain is tallied, computed and settled.

 Euclid utilizies [Nibiru Chain](https://nibiru.fi/) as its VSL due to its DeFi focused approach, instant finality architecture, and optimized block space to support over 40,000 TPS (Transactions per Second).
-With Nibiru's goal of being the DeFi Hub of the blockchain, and its extensive roadmap and integrations, it makes sense for Euclid's VSL to be on Nibiru.
+Nibiru's goal of being the DeFi Hub of the blockchain, and its extensive roadmap and integrations, makes it the perfect fit for Euclid's VSL.

 ### Virtual Pools

 Virtual Pools are the main component of the VSL based on Cosmwasm Smart Contracts.
-Virtual Pools are pools that are responsible for tallying the liquidity for a certain token pair across the entire Euclid ecosystem.
+Virtual Pools are pools that are responsible for tallying the liquidity for a certain token pair across the entire Euclid layer.
 They allow external systems to query and retrieve detailed information about the Virtual Pool, including token pair details, overall liquidity status, pending swaps and liquidity additions, and current token reserves.

-All liquidity across the blockchain is settled in the Virtual Pool which then sends results back to the Euclid pools across the ecosystem.
+All liquidity across all integrated blockchains is settled in the Virtual Pool which then sends results back to the Euclid pools across the ecosystem.

 ## Euclid Messaging Protocol